Gibson Thunderbird: Non-reverse Thunderbirds

 In 1966, Gibson changed the Thunderbird's design and construction.
 The original Thunderbirds (and Firebirds) have a "reverse" body, with the treble horn extended and the bass horn recessed.
 Due to a lawsuit brought by Fender because of the resemblance to the Fender Jazzmaster, the body styles were modified, with the result being called the "non-reverse" body.
 Also, the expensive neck-through construction was replaced by traditional Gibson set-neck construction.
 The non-reverse Thunderbird was continued until 1969.
 Though fewer non-reverse Thunderbirds were shipped, the original reverse-body instruments retain a higher collectors' value.
 Gibson started producing the non-reverse Thunderbirds again for the public in late 2012.

 1976–1979 reissue

 The Thunderbird IV was reissued in 1976 as a bicentennial edition.
 This reissue featured the original body shape and neck-through construction but unlike the previous issues, the bicentennial edition included the new "three-point" bridge and a red, white, and blue Thunderbird logo.
 The bass was offered in tobacco burst, ebony, white, or natural finish.
 After the bicentennial, the Thunderbird was continued as a regular production model until 1979, when it was discontinued once again.

-Current and recent models

-The Thunderbird IV was re-introduced to the Gibson line in 1987 and was in regular production until 2015.

-The most recent official Thunderbirds produced by Gibson Guitar Corporation: